Add To Favorites

 Crawling geckos!
 Jumping geometrics!
 Without fabric or sewing a stitch, design a traditional appliqué-like mola using the amazing technology of Crayola® Color Switchers™ Markers!

-To create your own mola replica, use Crayola Color Switchers Markers to draw the outline of an animal, person, or imaginary creature in the center of white construction paper.
+To create personal mola replicas, students use Crayola Washable Markers to draw the outline of an animal, person, or imaginary creature in the center of white construction paper.
 In the spaces around the outline, draw additional creatures.
 Leave space around each drawing.
 Fill smaller spaces with simple shapes, such as geometric shapes.

-When your whole paper is filled with color, flip the Marker and apply the special color switcher to draw patterns on top of the lines you made.
-You can make these patterns look like stitching by using dashed lines, for an effect similar to the cloth molas
+When the entire pattern is filled with color, students make these patterns look like stitching by using dashed lines made with a dark colored marker, for an effect similar to the cloth molas.

 Explore colorful fiber arts of the Kuna Indians.
 Work with classmates to create a vibrant Mola Mural to showcase contemp